Our “Cup” Runneth Over in Atlanta: The Tour Championship, East Lake Golf Club, August 21-24, 2025

 Two themes stuck out to me when reviewing the following excellent lists.
 Atlanta seems to love bubbles and California cab.
 Most of the restaurant lists surveyed here overdeliver in those categories in addition to whatever other ideas prevail.
 There is a paucity of innovation in Burgundy and Italy (unless otherwise noted) and I fear this is a result of what’s available in the market and the difficulty of extending to embrace non-mainstream distributors.
 See St. Cecelia below for an indication of what’s possible.

 • Aria has an excellent geographically diverse list with a sense of fun, including a category called “I do not fit into a tidy box.”
 Lots of sparkling wines if you hanker for bubbles.
-Something for everyone here even if a little weak in Bordeaux.
+Something for everyone here even if a little weak in certain key areas like Bordeaux.
+It can’t compete with Atlas for sheer impressiveness (see following) but its diversity is comparable and prices are lower.
+Wine List

 • Bones steakhouse sounds like where I’d go with a bunch of golfing buddies.
 I lost count after about 150 California cabs.
-One of the biggest selection of grenache-based wines I’ve ever seen on a list.
+The most syrah in Atlanta if I’m right.
 You have to assume this is all about the “meats,” and the list has been structured to make sure no one ordering a slab of beef has anything to complain about.
+Wine List

 • Canoe has a compact but strong list that covers all the bases and throws in more than a surprise or two.
-Even I had to look up a wine from the Upper Hiawassee Highlands, which turns out to be an AVA in North Georgia and a few counties in North Carolina.
-Would probably need to taste it before pulling the trigger.
-Another big batch of Cali cabs if so inclined.
+Another big batch of Cali cabs and US pinot if so inclined.
 Reasonable prices add to the appeal.
+Wine List

 • La Grotta unsurprisingly focuses on Italy with a big blast of Tuscany right out of the gate.
-Deep in Super Tuscans with coverage all over the Boot.
-The list continues to showcase major regions across the globe with especially strong presence in California cab/blends and mature Bordeaux.
+Deepest in Brunello and Super Tuscans with coverage all over the Boot.
+The list continues to showcase major regions across the globe with surprisingly strong presence in California cab/blends.
 If I had a nit, I’d say they lean a bit towards established, maybe predictable producers in the core Italian regions of Tuscany and Piedmont.
-But I’m sorely tempted by some of the ’85 and ’90 Bordeaux at less than nosebleed prices.
+Wine List

 • St. Cecilia makes some bold promises about their commitment to “purity and honest character” in the wines they choose.
 I think for the most part they succeed.
 A good tell is what they do with the Loire Valley, both red and white.
-Three muscadets?
-I’m in.
 Finally, someone in Atlanta ventures off the grid to hand-select their Nebbiolo wines.
 The presence of Guilia Negri Barolo is evidence enough of what I’m talking about.
 I could be happy in any number of restaurants in this town, but I might start here.
+Wine List

 Previous